Home > Medicaid Redetermination > New Hampshire Medicaid redetermination and renewals

 Are you eligible for Medicare?

 If you are aged 65 or older, you may qualify for Medicare, a federal health insurance program.
 Medicare also covers some people younger than 65 who have permanent disabilities like end-stage renal disease (ESRD) or Lou Gehrig’s disease (ALS).
-If you’ve become eligible for Medicare since 2020 but have not enrolled because you had Medicaid, you’ll have a special enrollment period to transition to Medicare when your Medicaid ends.
+If you’re eligible for Medicare but hadn’t enrolled because you had Medicaid, you’ll have a special enrollment period to transition to Medicare when your Medicaid ends.

 Frequently Asked Questions about New Hampshire Medicaid redeterminations and renewals